ivanovaos/asthma-map.github.io/pages/ci.md

 ## Ongoing work

-With our new partner, the Moscow Institute of Physics and Technology, we are preparing an improved version, AsthmaMap Cellular Interactions 2.0, where newly published research will be taken into accout and new suggestions from our extended Editorial Panel will be addressed.
+With our new partner, the Moscow Institute of Physics and Technology, we are preparing an improved version, AsthmaMap Cellular Interactions 2.0, where newly published research will be taken into accout and suggestions from our extended Editorial Panel will be addressed.